 Who Should Attend? – Nature enthusiasts, students, rangers, early career consultants and ecologists.

-Knowledge Level – Open to all.
+Knowledge Level – Beginner.
 Level descriptors can be found on the following web-page: Framework and Course Level Descriptors

 Prior Knowledge – No existing knowledge or experience is needed for this course, just a willingness to explore and learn.